taborlab/Iris/README.md

 #### Well View
 To get more detail about a particular well, simply click the well in Plate View and then click `Well View` in the nav bar. **Well View** plots the LED intensity for all LEDs in a well as a function of time.
 Click and drag horizontally in the plot area to zoom in on that region of the plot.
 Notice that, again, the smallest time resolution for the program is 1 sec, which will cause some apparent aliasing at small timescales.
 To remove the plot for an LED, simply click its entry in the legend.
 A floating tooltip indicates the LED intensities corresponding to the time currently under the mouse cursor.
 The arrow keys will still change the selected well and can be used to rapidly move through adjacent wells' Well Views.

-### 7. Download the output files
+### 8. Download the output files
-If everything looks good, then initiate the download of the generated files by clicking the `Download` button at the bottom of the inputs.
+If everything looks good, then initiate the download of the generated files by clicking the **Download** button at the bottom of the inputs.
 The zipped folder includes the following files:

 * **program.lpf**
   This is the hardware-readable Light Program File that will be loaded onto an SD card, which will then be processed by the plate hardware into LED intensities.
 Its file structure is detailed below, but is basically a binary composed of a short header and a series of intensities at each time point in the experiment. **The file name of this file must remain unchanged in order to be read correctly by the firmware.**